Cherríe Moraga

+Cherríe L. Moraga (born September 25, 1952) is an influential Chicana feminist writer, activist, poet, essayist, and playwright.
+A prominent figure in Chicana literature and feminist theory, Moraga's work explores the intersections of gender, sexuality, race, and class, with particular emphasis on the experiences of Chicana and Indigenous women.
+She currently serves as Distinguished Professor in the Department of English at the University of California, Santa Barbara.

-Cherríe Moraga (born September 25, 1952) is a Chicana feminist, writer, activist, poet, essayist, and playwright.
-She is part of the faculty at the University of California, Santa Barbara in the Department of English.
-Moraga is also a founding member of the social justice activist group La Red Chicana Indígena which is an organization of Chicanas fighting for education, culture rights, and Indigenous Rights.
+Moraga is widely recognized for her groundbreaking literary contributions and theoretical work in Chicana feminism.
+Her co-edited anthology This Bridge Called My Back (1981) is considered a foundational text in feminist and queer studies.
+Moraga is also a founding member of the social justice activist group La Red Xicana Indígena, which is network fighting for education, culture rights, and Indigenous Rights.
+In 2017, she co-founded, with Celia Herrera Rodríguez, Las Maestras Center for Xicana Indigenous Thought, Art, and Social Practice, located on the campus of UC Santa Barbara.

 Early life

-Moraga was born on September 25, 1952 in Los Angeles County, California.
-In her article "La Guera" Moraga wrote of her experiences growing up as a child of a white man and a Mexican woman, stating that "it is frightening to acknowledge that I have internalized a racism and classism, where the object of oppression not only someone outside of my skin, but the someone inside my skin."
+Moraga was born on September 25, 1952, in Los Angeles County, California.
+In her 1979 article "La Guera", she wrote of her experiences growing up as a child of a white man and a Mexican woman, stating that "it is frightening to acknowledge that I have internalized a racism and classism, where the object of oppression not only someone outside of my skin, but the someone inside my skin."
 Moraga has cited her mother as her main inspiration to become a writer, stating that she was an eminent storyteller.
+As an adult, she changed her surname from Lawrence to Moraga because the name was not hers by blood, and she identified more with her mother's side and culture.

-She attended Immaculate Heart College in Los Angeles, gaining a graduated bachelor's degree in English in 1974.
+Moraga attended Immaculate Heart College in Los Angeles, gaining a graduated bachelor's degree in English in 1974.
 Soon after attending, she enrolled in a writing class at the Women's Building and produced her first lesbian poems.
-In 1977 she moved to San Francisco where she supported herself as a waitress, became politically active as a burgeoning feminist, and discovered the feminism of women of color.
+In 1977, she moved to San Francisco, where she supported herself as a waitress, became politically active as a burgeoning feminist, and discovered the feminism of women of color.
 She earned her master's degree in Feminist Writings from San Francisco State University in 1980.

 Writing and themes

-Moraga has been credited as one of the few writers to write and introduce the theory of Chicana lesbianism.
 Themes in her writing include the intersections of gender, sexuality, and race, particularly in cultural production by women of color.
-Moraga's work was featured in tatiana de la tierra's Latina lesbian magazine Esto no tiene nombre, which sought to inform and empower Latina lesbians through the work of writers like Moraga.
+Moraga's work was featured in Tatiana de la Tierra's Latina lesbian magazine Esto no tiene nombre, which sought to inform and empower Latina lesbians through the work of writers like Moraga.